Computational Aspects of the Colorful Carath\'eodory Theorem: Introduction

-Since we have no exact polynomial-time algorithms for the colorful \Caratheodory theorem, approximation algorithms are of interest.
-This was first considered by \Barany and Onn~\cite{Barany1997} who described how to find a colorful choice whose convex hull is ``close'' to the origin.
-Let $\eps, \rho > 0$ be parameters.
-We call a set \emph{$\eps$-close} if its convex hull has distance at most $\eps$ to the origin.
-Given sets $P_1,\dots,P_{d+1}\in \Q^d$ \suchthat (i) each $P_i$ contains a ball of radius $\rho$ centered at the origin in its convex hull, (ii) all points $p\in P_i$ fulfill $1\leq \|p\| \leq 2$, and (iii) the points in all sets can be encoded using $L$ bits, one can find a colorful choice $C$ that is $\eps$-close to the origin in time $\text{poly}(L, \log(1/\eps),1/\rho)$ on the \textsc{Word-Ram} with logarithmic costs.
-If $1/\rho = O(\text{poly}(L))$, the algorithm actually finds a colorful choice with the origin in its convex hull.
+Despite the recent improvements on the upper bounds on the complexity of \CCP, a polynomial-time algorithm remains elusive.
+Hence, approximation algorithms are of interest.
+This was first considered by \Barany and Onn~\cite{BaranyOn1997} who described how to find a colorful choice whose convex hull is ``close'' to the origin under several general position assumptions.
+We call a set \emph{$\eps$-close} to the origin if its convex hull has $\ell_2$-distance at most $\eps$ to $\0$.
+Let in the following $\eps, \rho > 0$ be parameters.
+Given $d+1$ sets $C_1,\dots,C_{d+1}\in \Q^d$ such that \begin{enumerate}[label=(\roman{enumi})] \item each $C_i$, $i \in [d+1]$, contains a ball of radius $\rho$ centered at the origin in its convex hull, and \item all points $\pp\in C_i$, $i \in[d+1]$, fulfill $1\leq \|\pp\| \leq 2$. \end{enumerate} Then, the algorithm by \Barany and Onn iteratively computes a sequence of colorful choices such that the $\ell_2$-distances of their convex hulls to the origin strictly decrease until a colorful choice that embraces the origin is found.
+In particular, if stopped earlier, a colorful choice that is $\eps$-close to $\0$ can be computed in time $\text{poly}(L, \log(1/\eps),1/\rho)$ on the \textsc{Word-Ram} with logarithmic costs.
+Here, $L$ denotes the length of the bit-encoding of the input points.
+Note that if $1/\rho = \Oh{\text{poly}(L)}$, the algorithm actually finds a colorful choice that embraces the origin in polynomial-time.
+The \Barany-Onn algorithm is essentially the algorithm from the proof of the convex version of Theorem~\ref{thm:colcara}, and the main contribution is a careful analysis.

-However, when using the colorful \Caratheodory theorem in the proof of another statement, it is often crucial that the convex hull of the colorful choice contains the origin.
-Being ``close'' is not enough.
-On the other hand, allowing multiple points from each color class may have a natural interpretation in the reduction.
-For example, this is the case in Sarkaria's proof~\cite{Sarkaria1992} of Tverberg's theorem and in the proof of the First Selection Lemma~\cite[Theorem~9.1.1]{Matouvsek2002}.
-This motivates a different notion of approximation: we need a ``colorful'' set with the origin in its convex hull, but we may take more than one point from each color.
-More formally, given a parameter $m$ and sets $P_1,\dots,P_{d+1}\in\Q^d$, find a set $C$ \suchthat $\vec{0}\in \conv(C)$ and \suchthat for all $P_i$, we have $|C\cap P_i|\leq m$.
-In contrast to the setting considered by \Barany and Onn, we have no general position assumption.
-Surprisingly, this notion does not seem to have been studied before.